 I described myself as an information designer with a unique set of skills that I have gained during my 20-year career from working in transdisciplinary projects.
 I have a deep interest in design education and creative problem-solving.
 Throughout my career, I have been involved in: Teaching, Research and Practice.

-I am currently a professional specialist and lecturer at Princeton University, teaching information design, design research, design thinking and creativity, and partner at Sense Information Design LLC with Michael Babwahsingh.
+After working at Princeton University as head design academic helping develop a cross-disciplinary design curricula, I am currently a lecturer at Massachusetts Institute of Technology (MIT) in the Integrated Design + Management master’s program, leading the design curriculum.
+I’m also partner at Sense Information Design LLC with Michael Babwahsingh.
 At Sense Information Design, I work on a range of projects, using information design tools and approaches to lead transdisciplinary collaboration and conducting human-centered research studies to inform the development of design interventions.
 I’m also on the Executive Board of the International Institute for Information Design (IIID), and the co-organizer of the Information Design NYC Meet-up Group.

 Originally from Argentina where I completed a BA(Hons) in Graphic Design at the University of Buenos Aires (UBA, FADU), I have taught in several institutions with diverse learning communities (Goldsmith University, Rutgers University, Parsons School of Design, Princeton University), conducted cross-disciplinary academic research in renowned centers (University College London Interaction Center), and worked for numerous organizations in four different countries (U.S., UK, Spain, Argentina).